 - Contact the manufacturer.
 If a toy is recalled, contact the manufacturer for a refund or replacement.

-If a toy injures your child, don’t hesitate to call a Green Bay product liability lawyer.
+If a toy injures your child, don’t hesitate to call a Green Bay personal injury lawyer.
 Your family may qualify for compensation for your child’s injuries and related expenses.
-Call Hupy and Abraham at 800-800-5678 to schedule a free consultation.
+Call Hupy and Abraham at 800-800-5678 to schedule a free consultation